-It may surprise you to know that there are actually several animals that walk on two legs!
+It may surprise you to know that several animals walk on two legs!

 Many people associate bipedal locomotion with humans, but quite a few species of animals can also move in this way.

-From birds to lizards, these animals that walk on two legs reside in a variety of habitats, and each species has its unique way of getting around.
+From birds to lizards, these animals that walk on two legs reside in various habitats, and each species has its unique way of getting around.

 In this blog post, we will explore the various animals that walk on two legs and closely examine how they navigate their environment.